kaukana0/dashboard-migration/docu/adr/adr02.md

 ### Config

 YAML, because it's well comprehendable by humans, can easily be used as json-object in js and offers a useful set of features (i.e. aliases and anchors).
+Note that the YAML schema is versioned (in the YAML file) and the application also denotes in index.html to which YAML schema it's compatible to.

 ## Consequences